Learning to be safe, in finite time: Introduction

 Motivated by the success of machine learning in achieving super human performance, e.g., in vision~\cite{krizhevsky2012imagenet,rawat2017deep}, speech~\cite{hinton2012deep,graves2013speech}, and video games~\cite{silver2016mastering,vinyals2017starcraft}, there has been recent interest in developing learning-enabled technology that can implement highly complex actions for safety-critical autonomous systems, such as self-driving cars, robots, etc. However, without proper safety guarantees such systems will rarely be deployed.
 There is therefore the need to develop analysis tools and algorithms that can provide such guarantees during, and after, training.

 A common approach to solve this problem is to search for actions, policies, or controllers that optimize a cost or reward subject to safety requirements imposed as constraints.
 Examples include, adding safe constraints for reinforcement learning algorithms~\cite{2006.Geibel,2019.Zanon,2019.Paternainwed,2019.Chengfp9,2017.Achiam}, (robust) stability constraints to learning algorithms~\cite{2020.Dean,Dean,2019.Fazlyab9wc}, and solving constrained multi-armed bandits~\cite{2020.Moradipari,2019.Amani}.
-When such constraints are being included during training, algorithms that converge to optimal policies, which are by definition feasible, guarantee safety asymptotically.
-However, such approach can only provide safety guarantees \emph{after training}, and fails to provide guarantees in the exploratory period.
+When such constraints are being included during training, algorithms that converge to optimal policies, guarantee safety asymptotically.
+However, such an approach fails to provide guarantees while learning.

 In this paper, we suggest an alternative approach.
 Instead of focusing on finding optimal actions subject to, a priori unknown, safety constrains, we argue that one should tackle the problem of learning safe actions separately and more efficiently.
-To illustrate this point, we study the problem of finding safe actions within the canonical setting of the multi-armed bandit problem, in which one is given a set of $N$ machines/actions with expected reward $\mu_n\in[0,1]$ for $n\in\{1,\dots,N\}$.
+To illustrate this point, we study the problem of finding safe actions within the canonical setting of the multi-armed bandit (MAB) problem.
+This setting lacks state transitions and is thus an abridged version of learning in dynamical environments.
+In the MAB setting, one is given a set of $N$ machines/actions with expected reward $\mu_n\in[0,1]$ for $n\in\{1,\dots,N\}$.
 By letting safe actions to be those who choose machines with reward larger than some nominal $\mu$, we define a \emph{handicap} metric ---akin to regret--- that counts the number of times unsafe actions are chosen.
 Leveraging classical results on sequential hypothesis tests \cite{wald1945}, we provide an algorithm for detecting unsafe machines.
 Unlike the regret minimization counterpart of this problem, which requires an unbounded (with logarithmic growth) number of trials of sub-optimal actions to identify the machine with highest reward~\cite{1985.Lai}, our algorithm discards all unsafe machines with only {a finite number of trials of unsafe actions.
 By characterizing such number, we guarantee that the total handicap remains bounded by a constant.}